Gender Inclusive Care and Intersectionality: A Guide for Perinatal Care Providers

 Barriers to affirming, patient-centered care and their impact on patient trust, engagement, and outcomes.

-Part 3: Best Practices for Equitable Perinatal Care.
+Part 3: Best Practices for Equitable Perinatal Care

 Strategies for reducing bias-driven disparities and fostering a more inclusive healthcare culture.